Homeowner Guidance

 If there is minimal damage to the home and the overflow can be cleaned up promptly, then the damaged area may simply need to be cleaned and disinfected.
 This involves thoroughly washing and disinfecting the walls, floors, closets, and other washable contents of the damaged area.

-In most cases, common household cleaning products and disinfectants will do the job if used correctly.
+In most cases, everyday household cleaning products and disinfectants will do the job if used correctly.
 Disinfectants and sanitizers often contain toxic substances, so be sure to read and follow all label instructions carefully.
-Be careful about mixing household cleaners and disinfectants together, since some can produce harmful vapors.
+Be careful about mixing household cleaners and disinfectants since some can produce harmful vapors.
 For example, mixing bleach and ammonia forms the toxic gases chloramine and ammonium chloride.

 Air Circulation

 Fresh air should always be provided by opening windows and doors and using fans to circulate air both during and after the use of disinfecting, cleaning, and sanitizing products.
-A mixture of one-quarter cup chlorine bleach in 1 gallon of water is an effective and readily available cleaning solution.
+A mixture of one-quarter cup of chlorine bleach in 1 gallon of water is an effective and readily available cleaning solution.
 This solution should be kept in contact with the item to be cleaned for at least one minute.
-After an item is cleaned in such a manner, it should be rinsed well, and gone over again with mild soap and water and thoroughly rinsed again.
+After an item is cleaned in such a manner, it should be rinsed well, gone over again with mild soap and water, and thoroughly rinsed again.
 Since most fabrics can’t be cleaned with bleach without fading, they may instead be cleaned with a quaternary ammonia product such as Lysol.

 Homes with Extensive Damage

 Even if the area is dried out, contaminants may have gotten up behind the drywall and dried inside.
-Mold can penetrate deep into soaked porous materials such as wood, insulation and drywall and continue to damage these materials long after the overflow event is over.
+Mold can penetrate deep into soaked, porous materials such as wood, insulation, and drywall and continue to damage these materials long after the overflow event is over.
 Even after everything has dried out, microorganisms can later be released into the air and trigger allergic reactions when inhaled.